TobiKick/DL-LF2/README.md

 ------------------------------------------------------------------------------------------------------------------
 ###### *NEXT STEPS / POINTS TO WORK ON: **
-**Model creation** Develop a Model maybe with LSTM (https://arxiv.org/pdf/1805.02070.pdf)
+**Model creation** - Develop a Model maybe with LSTM (https://arxiv.org/pdf/1805.02070.pdf)

-**Optimization** Having a look at optimizing the Q function/learning reward, as the model is based on a simpler game and I think there should be some improvements possible when looking at the utilized data from the game
+**Benchmark/Results** - Creating some measurement, how well our agent is doing and then comparing it to the paper -> same method helpful (https://arxiv.org/pdf/1805.02070.pdf)

-**Benchmark/Results** Creating some measurement, how well our agent is doing and then comparing it to the paper -> same method helpful (https://arxiv.org/pdf/1805.02070.pdf)
+(When there is time left: **Optimization** - Having a look at optimizing the Q function/learning reward)

 ------------------------------------------------------------------------------------------------------------------